pavlm/oauth2-tier/readme.md

 ## HTTPS setup

-Server doesn't support https by itself, but works with https forwarder proxy.
-Example of nginx forwarder is below.
+Server doesn't support https by itself, but it can works behind https reverse proxy.
+Example of nginx proxy is below.

 ```
 server {